Anwar-alsina/Top10Downloader/README.md

 # Top10Downloader
 Top10Downloader App with MVVM.

-Downloading data over the internet.
+1)Downloading data over the internet.
-Running tasks in the background using an AsyncTask.
+2)Running tasks in the background using an AsyncTask.
-Parsing XML to extract data from a download feed.
+3)Parsing XML to extract data from a download feed.
-The ListView widget for displaying a scrollable list of items.
+4)The ListView widget for displaying a scrollable list of items.
-Adapters for providing data to ListViews and other objects.
+5)Adapters for providing data to ListViews and other objects.
-Context.
+6)Context.
-Creating a menu for our app.
+7)Creating a menu for our app.